FoghornTherapeutics/FHT-ATACseq-pipeline/README.md

    ![](images/output_results/Motifs_up.JPG)

 We also output a heatmap of the motifs accross all contrasts.
-The , clustered by motifs:
+The color is the log of the log of the p-value from the motif analysis.
+Blue squares are for motifs that are in peaks losing chromatin accessibility and red squares are for peaks gaining chromatin accessibility.
+The size of the square is proportional to its significance.
+We then cluster the heatmap by similarites and obtain clusters of motifs accross contrasts.
+The overall results is the following:

    <img src="/images/output_results/motif_heatmap.JPG" alt="image" width="20%" height="auto">

-Zoom in of certain clusters in the heatmap:

-describe the axis/ color (blue is loss and red is gain) and intensity is the log(log(pValue of Motifs))
+It is possible to zoom in some of the clustered regions in the heatmap to analyze which group of motifs are highlighted.

    <img src="/images/output_results/motif_heatmap_zoom.JPG" alt="image" style="width:550px;height:auto;">

+For each contrast and for each category of peaks, we analyze the scatter plot of the motifs the most significantly changing.
+The x-axis is the perrcentage in the Target Sequence over the Background Sequence and the y-axis is the siginificance.
+The further a point is on the upper right corner, the most siginificantly it is changed between the negative control and the treatment.
+In this case, we highlight again the AP1 family for the contrast 3: WT HCT116 and (ARID1B KD + ARID1A KO).

    + ADD SCATTER PLOT OF MOTIFS